yabinmeng/opscs3restore/README.md

 When specifiying OpsCenter backup time, it <b>MUST</b> be
 - In format <b>M/d/yyyy h:m a</b> (an example: 7/9/2018 3:52 PM)
-- Must match the OpsCenter backup time from OpsCenter WebUI, as highlighted in the example screenshot below:
+- Matching the OpsCenter backup time from OpsCenter WebUI, as highlighted in the example screenshot below:
   <img src="src/main/images/Screen%20Shot%202018-07-09%20at%2022.21.18.png" width="250px"/>

 ## 2.3.
 Multi-threaded Download and Local Download Folder Structure